Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Introduction

 \section{Introduction}

-Vision-and-Language Navigation (VLN)~\citep{anderson2018vision, zhang_vision-and-language_2024} is a critical subfield of embodied AI that integrates natural language understanding, visual perception, and sequential decision-making to allow autonomous agents to navigate and interact within visual environments.
+Vision-and-Language Navigation (VLN)~\citep{anderson2018vision, zhang2024visionandlanguage} is a subfield of embodied AI that integrates natural language understanding, visual perception, and sequential decision-making to allow autonomous agents to navigate and interact within visual environments.
 With the rise of foundation models~\citep{zhou2024comprehensive, xiao2025foundations, li2024multimodal, zhang2024vision}, VLN has seen notable progress in multimodal grounding and generalization.

 Despite recent advances, a key challenge in VLN lies in enabling agents to generalize reliably and interact with unseen environments and novel instructions.
 Previous approaches have enhanced VLN agents' generalization ability through extensive training on large-scale synthetic instruction-trajectory pairs across varied environments~\citep{hao2020prevalent, Chen_2022_HM3D_AutoVLN, wang2023scaling, wang_bootstrapping_2024}.
 While data-driven methods improve VLN agents' generalization, their main limitation is reliance on black-box, end-to-end models~\citep{anderson2018vision, hong_recurrent_2021} that tend to memorize training examples.
 This restricts their effectiveness in unobserved scenarios requiring deeper compositional reasoning, such as understanding diverse instructions, temporal relationships, or complex landmarks, and generalizing across a wide range of visual environments.
-Beyond data-driven approaches, recent work has explored zero-shot approaches leveraging Large Language Models (LLMs) for VLN tasks to improve generalization ability~\citep{zhou_navgpt_2023, long2024discuss, chen_mapgpt_2024, zhang2025flexvln}.
+Beyond data-intensive supervised approaches, recent work has explored zero-shot approaches leveraging Large Language Models (LLMs) for VLN tasks to improve generalization ability~\citep{zhou_navgpt_2023, long2024discuss, chen_mapgpt_2024, zhang2025flexvln}.
 Although zero-shot LLM-based agents show relatively stable performance across seen and unseen environments, they still considerably lag behind fine-tuned VLN models.
-Specifically, we observe a significant performance gap (approximately $36\%$ in Success Rate), primarily arising from intrinsic limitations of LLMs, including their insufficient grounding in embodied environments and imprecise alignment of linguistic instructions with specific navigational actions.
-This gap highlights the urgent need for methods that combine the broad generalization and compositional reasoning capabilities of LLMs with the domain-specific adaptability of fine-tuning strategies.
+Specifically, we observe a significant performance gap ($\sim36\%$ in Success Rate), primarily arising from intrinsic limitations of LLMs, including their insufficient grounding in embodied environments and imprecise alignment of linguistic instructions with specific navigational actions.
+This gap highlights the urgent need for methods capable of bridging the broad generalization and compositional reasoning of LLMs with precise, visually grounded execution.